 - --key: specifies your AccessKey ID.
-For more information about AccessKey ID, see Create an AccessKey.
+For more information about AccessKey IDs, see Create an AccessKey pair.

-- --secret: specifies your AccessKey Secret.
-For more information about AccessKey Secret, see Create an AccessKey.
+- --secret: specifies your AccessKey secret.
+For more information about AccessKey secret, see Create an AccessKey pair.

 - --endPoint: specifies the endpoint of the region where the bucket that stores the

 oss-cn-hangzhou.aliyuncs.comin the sample command.
 For more information about the regions and endpoints of OSS, see Regions and endpoints.